Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Introduction

+To conclude, the following research gaps are observed in the previous studies: \begin{itemize} \item The ACE assumes a static frequency bias and is susceptible to bias uncertainties in practice.
+The AIE proposed in \cite{9216012} is likely to be closer to the true imbalance and can reduce inter-area oscillations.
+However, AIE is derived based on a quasi-steady-state approximation and is subject to slow turbine-governor dynamics, resulting in slower convergence than the ACE.
+Additionally, bias uncertainty on the load side has been overlooked.

+\item Most existing control schemes are centralized, with all computations relying on a central controller.
+However, these methods are cost-inefficient when there are a large number of BESSs to coordinate in real-time due to the high computational and communication requirements on the central controller.
+More importantly, centralized schemes are vulnerable to a single point of failure and require a powerful computing unit.

+\item It is of research interest to investigate optimization in an unknown and highly variable environment.
+However, the algorithms in \cite{zhao:2020,Zhou:2020} have to adopt a constant learning rate to accommodate their use for ORA.
+This setting would not suit for ramping reserve allocation and its performance may not have been fully exploited.
+Unlike \cite{Oshnoei:2020} where BESSs act during load transients only, \cite{zhao:2020} treats them like CGs and would lead to continuous charging/discharging, which could deteriorate their operating integrity. \end{itemize}

-Compared to the previous work, the main contributions and highlights of this paper are summarized as follows: \begin{itemize} \item To ensure a zero-mean of ramping reserves provided by BESSs in the presence of turbine-governor nonlinearity and frequency-coupled load damping, we incorporate a NN-based black-box model \cite{surrogate} into the AIE signal design to account for bias uncertainty from both the load side and the generation side.
-Specifically, Radial Basis Function NNs (RBFNNs) are online interpolated to emulate the aggregated behavior of downstream FFRs.
+Compared to the previous work, the main contributions and highlights of this paper are summarized as follows: \begin{itemize} \item Inheriting the paradigm of the ACE and utilizing the concept of AIE, we propose a variant of the AIE that removes the quasi-steady-state approximation and introduces a feedback loop to account for the instantaneous bias uncertainty on the generation side.
+In addition, we incorporate a black-box model, an online interpolated Radial Basis Function (RBF) network \cite{surrogate}, to emulate the bias uncertainty on the load side partially.
+The proposed AIE exhibits a faster dynamic response than ACE while effectively handling turbine-governor nonlinearities, thereby improving AGC performance even without BESS participation.

-\item A novel scheme termed ORRA is designed to dynamically and optimally coordinate the responses of multiple BESSs in AGC.
-The proposed scheme is feedback-driven; along with the minimization of AIE, it can smoothly un-deploy BESSs by converging their powers back to zero.
-In the long run, the accumulated battery exploitation will be negligible, virtually achieving energy-neutral operation.
+\item By determining AIE as the ramping reserve to be allocated, we propose a novel scheme called ORRA that integrates online learning with OCO, unleashing further the online features for AGC enhancement.
+During transients, the BESSs act as a complement to the CGs, exploiting their synergistic effect and improving the system's transient behavior, which is a key feature of ORRA.
+Negligible SoC variations in the long run, approaching energy-neutral operation.